tock/tock/doc/reference/trd104-syscalls.md

 On the first successful invocation of a particular Read-Write Allow system call, an driver implementation MUST return address 0 and size 0.

+If the kernel cannot access the grant region for this process, `NOMEM` will be returned.
+This can be caused by either running out a space in the grant region of RAM for the process, or the grant was never registered with the kernel during capsule creation at board startup.
+If the specified buffer number is not supported by the driver, the kernel will return `INVALID`.

 The standard access model for allowed buffers is that userspace does not read or write a buffer that has been allowed: access to the memory is intended to be exclusive either to userspace or to the kernel.
 To